 Many people believe that tortoiseshells have more attitude (called “tortitude”) than other cats, and you’ll find all sorts of anecdotal reports that tortoiseshells have extremely short fuses.
 There’s even been a study that concluded that tortoiseshells are more likely to exhibit aggressive behaviors like biting, hissing, and scratching.

-They may not actually be moodier than other cats, but it’s possible that they’re more sensitive to outside stimuli and changes in their routine.
+They may not be moodier than other cats, but they may be more sensitive to outside stimuli and changes in their routine.
 As a result, you should try to keep your cat on a predictable routine (unless you enjoy being attacked by your cat, of course).

 7. They’re Considered to Be Good Luck in Many Cultures

-Many different cultures around the world have a soft spot for these cats, and they’re almost universally considered to be good luck.
-In Scotland and Ireland, having a tortoiseshell enter your home is thought to be a sign that good fortune will soon come your way, and in the U.S., they’re actually considered “money cats.”
+Many cultures worldwide have a soft spot for these cats, and they’re almost universally considered good luck.
+In Scotland and Ireland, having a tortoiseshell enter your home is thought to be a sign that good fortune will soon come your way, and in the U.S., they’re actually considered “money cats”.